Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \subsection{The Application Spectrum of Approximate Computing}

-\textbf{Image Processing:} This vital process is useful in various emerging applications from fields such as multimedia, bio-informatics and robotics, which often require processing of tremendous amount of data with diverse standards and formats~\cite{2005_Alvarez_IEEEtc}.
+\textbf{Image Processing:} This vital process is useful in various emerging applications from fields such as multimedia, bio-informatics and robotics, which often require processing of a tremendous amount of data with diverse standards and formats~\cite{2005_Alvarez_IEEEtc}.
 Fortunately, image processing workloads exhibit tolerance against errors, as most systems can accept minor perturbations or distortion within a quality degradation limit.
-Thus, Approximate Computing has received increasing attention here to mitigate the high computation cost and to enhance the efficiency of the deployed systems by reasonable trade-offs based on constraints of the specific application.
+Thus, Approximate Computing has received increasing attention here to mitigate the high computation cost and enhance the efficiency of the deployed systems by reasonable trade-offs based on constraints of the specific application.
+A noticeable amount of Approximate Computing schemes and methodologies has focused on the filters inside the image processing function, which are applied to the input image to perform specific processing tasks, such as edge detection or morphological processing~\cite{2018_Esposito_IEEEtcasi}.
+Most of them require intensive matrix computations and convolutions.
+Therefore, several works propose novel approximate functional units to replace the exact ones~\cite{2018_Akbari_IEEEtcasii}.